 This is definitely a very solid shoe overall.
 Despite the fact that it is not the most recent model of the Tailwind

-For its lower end of prices, it is definitely a good buy.
+For its lower end prices, it is definitely a good buy.
 The overall design and stylishness of the shoe are definitely strong bonuses as well.
-The only major thing to consider is the 13 ounce weight of the show, which, for some, can be a bit off putting.
-The Tailwind 7 is a great shoe for those seeking a well cushioned and sturdy trainer that is on the slightly heavier side.
+The only major thing to consider is the 13-ounce weight of the show, which, for some, can be a bit off-putting.
+The Nike Air Max Tailwind 7 is a great shoe for those seeking a well cushioned and sturdy trainer that is on the slightly heavier side.